Healing families, Strengthening Communities

 Two Feathers Today

-Since 2018, under the new leadership of Dr. Virgil Moorehead Jr., Two Feathers is establishing itself as an innovation leader in the provisions of Native American Mental Health and Wellness programming through a comprehensive continuum of school, community based and family focused treatment services for children and families.
+Since 2018, under the new leadership of Dr. Virgil Moorehead Jr., Two Feathers is establishing itself as an innovation leader in the provisions of Native American Mental Health and Wellness programming through a comprehensive continuum of school, community based, and family focused treatment services for children and families.
 Consistent with this vision is a strong focus on developing mental health and youth programming that brings out the assets, strengths and wisdom of local Native American youth and families.
 During these transitions, Two Feathers has experienced a drastic increase in the amount of youth we serve and number of staff.
-In 2016 Two Feathers had a staff of four and as of 2021 we have 26 full time staff.
-In 2016, Two Feathers served 45 youth compared to serving over 400 youth in 2019.
+In 2016 Two Feathers had a staff of 4 and as of 2023 we have a team of 32.
+In 2016, Two Feathers served 45 youth compared to currently serving over 300.